-The City will continue to engage, collaborate, and adapt to achieve the best possible economic outcomes for Vincent's places, spaces, and people.
+The City will continue to engage, collaborate, and adapt with the community to achieve the best possible economic outcomes for its places, spaces, and people.

 For the past decade, the City has implemented a place approach to streamline and improve the management of diverse issues, challenges, and opportunities.
 This has achieved positive momentum and results for all of Vincent's town centres.
-The City can now focus on expanding its attention to supporting economic development beyond the town centre boundaries to consider the broader neighbourhoods and its inner-city context.
+The City can now focus on expanding its attention to supporting economic development beyond the town centre boundaries to consider the broader precincts and its inner-city context.

 The City plays a critical role in attracting and retaining businesses and industries.
 The approach will focus on targeted engagement with all members of the Vincent community and external stakeholders, such as state government agencies, industry, and delivery partners.
 Success does not come from working in silos.
-A key component of the approach will be building strong networks and partnerships that realise opportunities and enable localised placemaking and participation to occur.
+A key component of our approach will be building strong networks and partnerships that realise opportunities and enable localised placemaking, and participation to occur.

-COMMUNITY EXTERNAL STAKEHO ОНМ residents residential property owners businesses commercial property owners community-led groups visitors Federal Government State Government inner-city LGAs neighbouring LGAs funding partners industry bodies property developers universities asset managers POTENTIAL ROLES community participation and socialisation engagement place-led improvements vibrant public spaces (parklets, eatlets, outdoor furniture) public realm cleanliness crime reporting shopping locally property and shopfront improvements community services industry research strategic networking an co-funding initiatives designing and maintain diversifying local jobs delivery partners engagement and comm and partnerships ining properties munications
+COMMUNITY EXTERNAL STAKEHOLDERS МНО Residents Residential property owners Businesses Commercial property owners Community-led groups Visitors Federal government State government of WA Inner-city LGAs Neighbouring LGAs Funding partners Industry bodies Property developers Universities Asset managers POTENTIAL ROLES Community participation and socialisation Engagement Place-led improvements Vibrant public spaces (parklets, eatlets, outdoor furniture) Public realm cleanliness Crime reporting Shopping locally Property and shopfront improvements Community services Industry research Strategic networking and partnerships Co-funding initiatives Designing and maintaining properties Diversifying local jobs Delivery partners Engagement and communications